LLCZ0/GODSPEED/README.md

 - Add more religious iconography
 ## Disclaimer
 *(In case any one actually finds their way here)*<br/>
 While port scanning hosts/servers without permission isn't technically a crime in the US, the owners of said hosts/servers absolutely do not like it.
-Ramifications of an unauthorized scan may include (but are not limited to) IP banishment, lawsuits, and/or violating your ISP's Acceptable Use Policy and losing your internet.
+Ramifications of an unauthorized scan may include (but are not limited to) IP banishment, lawsuits, and/or losing your internet by violating your ISP's Acceptable Use Policy.